json-everything/json-everything/json-everything.net/wwwroot/md/examples/schema/external-schemas.md

 ## Dynamically loading references

-An alternative to preloading schemas is setting up an automatic download by setting the `SchemaRegistry.Default.Fetch` function property.
+An alternative to preloading schemas is setting up an automatic download by setting the `SchemaRegistry.Global.Fetch` function property.

-***DISCLAIMER** Automatically downloading external data is [explicitly recommended against](https://json-schema.org/draft/2020-12/json-schema-core.html#name-schema-references) by the specficiation.
+***DISCLAIMER** Automatically downloading external data is [explicitly recommended against](https://json-schema.org/draft/2020-12/json-schema-core.html#name-schema-references) by the specification.
 This functionality is added for convenience and disabled by default.*

 ```c#
 JsonSchema?
 DownloadSchema(Uri uri)